casterbn/QtCompile/library/home-Index Page.md

 # Fsu0413's Original Qt builds

-## Business tripping

-I am on a business trip to Japan until 29th, Sept.
-1st to 7th, Oct. are Chinese National Day, and I will be on holiday trip.
-I will build Qt 5.13.1 after 8th, Oct., I assumed.
-(There may be a delay for the business......)

-The business trip was delayed again and again before my visa expires.
-I assumed I can go home on 24th, Nov.
-Qt 5.13.2 and 5.12.6 was released but I didn't have time to build it, sorry for inconvenience.....

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.